sovrynn/ecdo/2-LOCATION-ANALYSIS/europe/great-britain/README.md

 # Great Britain

+The water will be moving really, really fast here.
+However, we don't know exactly how high the water surge will be because there aren't clear terrain chokepoints north of Britain.
+A big chunk of the Arctic Sea could possibly flow around into the Atlantic.

 ## North York Moors National Park

 Looks pretty streamline to me thanks to the rest of the UK blocking it from the water flow.